 Just because you can cancel your car insurance at any time does not mean you should.
 Going without car insurance can put you into a high risk pool in many states when it comes time to purchase car insurance again.

 Car insurance proves your financial responsibility in case of an accident.
 Without car insurance, you could be subject to quite a few different penalties, if you're caught driving without it.
 Penalties vary by state but can make going without insurance an expensive choice.

 Here are some options that can save you money, yet preserve your insurance status:

-- Reduce Coverage: Lower your liability limits to your state’s minimum coverage.
-If you are concerned with physical damage while the vehicle is sitting, comprehensive coverage will protect it.
+- Reduce Coverage: Lower your liability limits to your state’s minimum coverage requirement.
+If you are not actively driving a vehicle but are concerned with physical damage while the vehicle is sitting idle, comprehensive coverage will protect it.

-- Purchase a Non-Owner’s Policy: While you are without a vehicle a non-owner’s policy will protect you against a liability claim which could potentially extend above and beyond the car owner’s policy.
+- Purchase a Non-Owner’s Policy: While you are without a vehicle, a non-owner policy will protect you against a liability claim that could potentially extend above and beyond the car owner’s policy.

 Insurance coverage needs will change over time depending on the age of your car and factors such as the type of neighborhood you live in.
 Comparison-shopping the available rates every year or so can give you the peace of mind that you are paying a fair price for the type of coverage you need.